Yordanos-zegeye/Stock-Clustering-and-Recommendation/README.md

 - `src/`: Python scripts for preprocessing, clustering, and analysis.
 - `notebooks/`: Jupyter notebook for exploratory analysis.
 - `results/`: Stores clustering results and plots.
-- `requirements.txt`: Required Python libraries.
 - `main.py`: Orchestrates the entire clustering pipeline.

+## Libraries Used

+- Pandas
+- scikit-learn
+- matplotlib
+- numpy
+- seaborn

 ## Setup Instructions

 1. Clone the repository and navigate to the project directory.
-2. Install dependencies: `pip install -r requirements.txt`.
+2. Install dependencies
 3. Place your dataset in the `data/` folder as `stock_data.csv`.
 4. Run the project by executing `python main.py`.